Climate Change in Danvers

 Climate Projections

-We are already experiencing changing climate conditions in Danvers and we can expect climate hazards like flooding and extreme heat to worsen in the coming decades.
+Due to climate change, we can expect climate hazards like flooding and extreme heat to worsen in the coming decades.
 Increasing temperatures and precipitation in the Northeast is projected to create hotter summers, warmer winters, and more frequent droughts.
 Even though annual rainfall is projected to increase, it will fall in shorter, more intense storms that can cause damaging floods.

 Our climate in 2100 could look very different from today, with summer in Massachusetts feeling like a present-day typical summer in South Carolina.